 |

-San Diego tides with an online San Diego tide chart
+San Diego tides with a San Diego tide chart

 Water . . . water . . . everywhere

 San Diego enjoys more than 150 miles of beautiful coastline on the Pacific Ocean, Mission Bay and San Diego Bay.
-If you're a surfer, swimmer, boater or just someone who loves to walk on the beach, this page is for you.
-See the chart for San Diego tides.
+If you're a surfer, swimmer, boater or just someone who loves to walk on the beach, you'll find the chart for San Diego tides to be helpful.

 What causes the San Diego tides?

-Tides are the alternating rise and fall of the sea level, produced by the gravitational forces of the Moon and the Sun.
+San Diego tides are the alternating rise and fall of the sea level, produced by the gravitational forces of the Moon and the Sun.
 The Sun has a bigger mass than the moon and exerts a stronger gravitational attraction on the earth.
 However, it's further away than the Moon.
-This relative closeness of the Moon to the earth makes its gravitational pull more than twice that of the Sun.
-As a result, the Moon has more effect on the San Diego tides than the Sun.
+Because of this relative closeness of the Moon to the earth, its gravitational pull is more than twice that of the Sun and it has more effect on San Diego tides.

 What other factors affect the tides in San Diego?

-Many other elements influence the San Diego tides including: coastline shape, water depth, ocean-floor topography, barometric pressure, winds and weather.
-These factors alter the times of tides, their range and the interval between high and low water.
+Many other elements influence San Diego tides including: coastline shape, water depth, ocean-floor topography, barometric pressure, winds and the San Diego Weather Forecast.
+These factors alter the times of San Diego tides, their range and the interval between high and low water.
 The tidal cycle is 24 hours, 50 minutes which causes the high and low tides in San Diego to occur 50 minutes later each day.

 The different types of San Diego tides